vikeshkhanna/lyrics/README.md

 Lyrics
 ======

 Simple lyrics command for the currently playing song on Spotify.
 Available on Mac OS X.

+## Installation
+Install : `make install`
+/usr/local/bin should be on PATH